zerotier/terraform-zerotier-member/README.md

-# ZeroTier Network Terraform Module
+# ZeroTier Member Terraform Module

 ZeroTier lets you connect machines, containers, and programs to encrypted virtual LANs over the Internet.
 It provides NAT traversal,